Island Peak Climbing - 17 Days

 FAQs of Island Peak Climbing

-• How hard is it to climb Island Peak Climbing?
+• How hard is EBC trek with Island Peak climbing?

 Well, any mountains and lesser peaks below 8, 000 m or 7000 m around the Himalayas range can be hard and tough, technical and altitude wise.
 Island Peak, one of the trekking peaks with many successful ratings to climb and a popular peak among trekkers and adventurers.
 The grade as per French and Swiss Alpine Climbing Classification Systems would be PD + which means a straight-forward climb with some technical sections to negotiate.
 It is not a hard peak to climb, besides a few technical to face, where our expert climbing guide will make the climb safe and possible.